IUDataStructuresCourse/course-web-page-fall-2023/lectures/Nov-15.md

         return best;
     }

-With the identification of the most-constrained square, we recursively investigate all the choices for that square.
-For each choice, we must update the pencil marks accordingly.
+With the identification of the most-constrained square at some location `i,j`, we recursively investigate all the choices for that square.
+For each choice `k`, we must update the pencil marks accordingly.

     static void
     update_marks(Set<Integer>[][] PM, int i, int j, int k, int m, int n)